Named or Sponsor-Referred

 Blended Visa Office Referred (BVOR)

-BVOR cases are VOR cases that also receive special benefits from CIC.
-From 2013 to 2015 CIC has committed to bringing 200-300 cases in 2013, 400-500 in 2014 and 800-1000 in 2015.
+BVOR cases are cases that also receive special benefits from IRCC.
 These cases will be brought to the attention of the Canadian Visa Officers by the UNHCR and cannot be referred by sponsors.
-The case which will be referred to this program will generally align with previous CIC commitments and UNHCR top populations of concern.
-Profiles for these cases are made available for SAHs on CIC’s secure website; the information given is usually basic and does not give many details on the basis for the claim.
-CIC will provide these cases with six months of Resettlement Assistance Program (RAP) income support but not orientation, start-up costs or temporary housing, the sponsors are responsible for providing the last 6 months income support, start-up costs, orientation and all settlement support similar to that given to Named cases.
-BVOR cases are eligible for the extended IFH program coverage.
+The case which will be referred to this program will generally align with previous IRCC commitments and UNHCR top populations of concern.
+Profiles for these cases are made available for SAHs on IRCC’s secure website; the information given is usually basic and does not give many details on the basis for the claim.
+IRCC will provide these cases with six months of Resettlement Assistance Program (RAP) income support but not orientation, start-up costs or temporary housing, the sponsors are responsible for providing the last 6 months income support, start-up costs, orientation and all settlement support similar to that given to Named cases.

 Joint Assistance Sponsorships (JAS)